 The going concern assessment considers whether it is appropriate to prepare the financial statements on a going concern basis.
-The global Covid-19 pandemic has inevitably presented a series of unprecedented challenges into aspects of all our businesses.
-The Board continues to monitor the evolving situation, is focussed on mitigating the risks for the Group and has assessed the going concern in light of the risks raised by the pandemic.
+As part of this assessment the Board monitors the external economic and financial environment including any continuing impact of the Covid-19 pandemic, the war in Ukraine, the cost-of-living crisis and increased energy costs.
+The Board is focussed on mitigating the risks for the Group and has assessed the going concern considering the above factors along with the risks included in the Group risk register.

-At 31 March 2021 the Places for People Group (Group) had cash and undrawn facilities of £954.6m.
+At 31 March 2022 the Group had cash and undrawn facilities of £1.1bn.
 The Group continues to actively manage its cash flows in order to mitigate any reductions in income.